rails/weblog/_posts/2015-09-24-gsoc-2015-wrapping-up.markdown

 a good experience for everyone.
-We also want to thank Google for supporting the projects, and [José Valim](http://plataformatec.com.br/crafting-rails-applications), [Pat Shaughnessy](http://patshaughnessy.net/ruby-under-a-microscope) and [O'Reilly Media](http://www.oreilly.com/) for helping out with learnign resources for our students.
+We also want to thank Google for supporting the projects, and [José Valim](http://plataformatec.com.br/crafting-rails-applications), [Pat Shaughnessy](http://patshaughnessy.net/ruby-under-a-microscope) and [O'Reilly Media](http://www.oreilly.com/) for helping out with learning resources for our students.

 See you next year!